SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ## How to read tokens?

-The naming of tokens is a very complicated and individual thing.
-For better assignment and understanding the onyx token taxonomy follows a strict way for keeping things consistent.
+onyx uses a strict naming convention for the tokens to keep consistency.
+For a better understanding of the naming convention, see the information below.

 ::: tip
-Design tokens of the onyx design system always begin with the prefix `onyx-` so you always can be sure to know the source of your token.
+Design tokens of the onyx design system are always prefixed with `onyx-` so they can always be differentiated with custom tokens of your application.
 :::

-Color tokens in general are a little more complicated than unit tokens because of their specific usage.
-To get more details about the color palette system and the transmission into the token system (considering light mode and dark mode) please visit the [color documentation](/basics/colors).
+To get more details about the color palette system and the transmission into the token system (considering light and dark mode), please visit the [color documentation](/basics/colors).

 ![Logo](/assets/token_naming.png)